zdravkov/kendo-docs/api/mobile/switch.md

 ---
 title: kendo.mobile.ui.Switch
-meta_title: Mobile Switch widget configuration | Kendo UI Documentation
+meta_title: Configuration, methods and events of Kendo UI Mobile Switch
 meta_description: How to quickly configure the checked and unchecked state of Mobile Switch widget.
 slug: api-mobile-switch
 relatedDocs: gs-mobile-switch